 These sandwich fillings and ideas for new combinations are perfect for snacks between meals because they are kind to your teeth and can be made in advance.
 They can be eaten as cracker-toppings for smaller tummies or used to fill any wraps, pitas and toasties for larger appetites.

 1 x 200g can tuna in water, drained

 3 ½ tbsp half-fat cream fraiche or fromage frais*

 2 stems of fresh dill (or 1 tsp dried dill)

 - Mix the tuna with the fromage frais or cream fraiche in a small bowl.

-- Finely chop the celery and red onion and add to the tuna with the lemon juice.
+- Finely chop the celery and red onion (if using) and add to the tuna with the lemon juice.

 - Tear the leaves of the dill of the stems and chop into small pieces.
 Fold the fresh or dried dill into the rest of the ingredients and serve.

 Variation: Add ½ chopped green apple for an extra burst of flavour.

 *If you prefer to substitute mayonnaise for cream fraiche, just use slightly less.

 2 pieces of leftover cooked turkey